mkner/basic-pid/docs/examples.rst

 is not and never can be the reference.
 Shows the effect of timestep integrations being calculated internally with the PID controller.
-Expect to see additive integrations gradually increase output without bound since the process does not react and its output can never stabilize to the reference.
+Expect to see additive integrations gradually increase output without bound since the imaginary process does not react and a constant output from it is fed back in to the controller with each timestep.
+So its output can never stabilize to the reference.

 .. code-block:: python